Un.Sol.ics.ited : Uninvited, not asked for, or done voluntarily. We have all had our share of unsolicited advice. I got some at the beach.

 My husband looked at me and immediately knew something was wrong.
 I was emotionless, stark still and trying to convince him nothing was wrong as not to ruin the day.
 When in all reality I felt like I was internally bleeding, while the voices in my head stood back and laughed.

 “You are not accepting her words.
 You are rejecting it.
 I reject it.”
-He began in the name and blood of Jesus, right there on the beach.
+He began to pray right there on the beach.
 Now – Nothing causes more anxiety, then people publicly knowing you have an issue.
 I actually tried to quiet him… but he got louder – Suddenly, I felt Holy Spirit.
 Like a soft fleece settling inside.
 Cozy.
 I was calm and wet with tears and puppy drool.
 I could think clearly and although I still felt judging stares they didn’t cut with the sting of condemnation.
 That is the power of prayer… and love.

 Then we cried out, “Lord, help us!
 Rescue us!”
 And He did!
 God stilled the storm, calmed the waves, and he hushed the hurricane winds to only a whisper.
 We were so relieved, so glad as he guided us safely to harbor in a quiet haven.Psalm 107:28-30

 So how do dill pickles fit into the story… Well after looking into the empty jar at the beach and realizing we just ate the entire jar… we sighed with great remorse there were no more.
-I decided awhile ago, after eating the first jar, I needed the recipe for our worship leaders pickles as they were the absolute best.
-The email came as a photo with handwriting in margins of a print out recipe. ….Aren’t those the best kind of recipes?
+I decided awhile ago, after eating the first jar, I needed the recipe for these pickles as they were the absolute best.
+The recipe email came as a photo with handwriting in margins of an old print out recipe. ….Aren’t those the best kind of recipes?
 In the email she documented the differences she made and how exactly she makes the batch.